ownlifeful/ownlifeful/README.md

 I have many years of positive experience as a remote worker, which implies a combination of self-organization, writing skills, and an adaptive mindset.
 I communicate effectively and deliver results in a timely manner.
 I love a challenging problem, and quickly learn the tools and technologies needed to implement practical solutions.

+During a sabbatical, I designed an algorithm to solve a Graph Theory problem, implemented in Perl.

 I am an American with a degree in Computer Science.
 My current interests include electronica, writing sci-fi, and nature photography.

 http://ownlifeful.com/